RestExpress/RestExpress/README.md

 * **BREAKING CHANGE** Issue#135 - Query-string parameter keys and values are URL decoded before putting them into the header and query-string maps.
 * **BREAKING CHANGE** Changed getBaseUrl() to consider X-Forwarded-Host, Forwarded and HOST headers to enable constructing baseURL behind load balancers and proxies.
 * Issue #126 - Introduced RestExpress.noCompression() to turn off response GZip and deflate encoding support (the Netty HttpContentCompressor is not put in the pipeline) for speed optimization (e.g. for small payloads).
-* Issue #130 - Throw on BindException.
+* Issue #130 - Throw on BindException (where the server IP address/port are already in use).
 * Issues #137-138 - Use char[] vs String in SslUtil (Merge request from albahrani).
 * Issue #131 - RestExpress.setReadTimeoutSeconds(int seconds) or setReadTimeout(long, TimeUnit) now causes RestExpress to inject a ReadTimeoutHandler into the pipeline.
 * Issues #145, 22 - Support for large, multi-part file uploads via POST.
 Off by default.
 Call restExpressInstance.supportFileUploads(true) to enable.
 * Upgraded Jackson Databind to 2.12.1
-* Upgraded Netty to 4.1.58.Final
+* Upgraded Netty to 4.1.112.Final
 * Upgraded Xstream to 1.4.11.1
 * Upgraded OWASP encoder to 1.2.3
 * Updated to compile with JDK 11 (use Base64 instead of DatatypeConverter in HttpBasicAuthenticationPreprocessor).